dgelessus/NAGUS/docs/uru/game_server.rst

       .. cpp:enumerator:: kCompressionZlib = 2

-         The stream data is zlib-compressed.
+         The stream data is partially compressed:
+         the first two bytes are uncompressed,
+         followed by the remaining data,
+         which is zlib-compressed.
          The open-sourced client code uses zlib compression iff the stream data is at least 256 bytes long.

       .. cpp:enumerator:: kCompressionDont = 3